holidayfordoc/holidayfordoc.github.io/index.md

 [Here](https://holidayfordoc.github.io/seal-response.jpg){:target="_blank"} is a screenshot of the email response from Don's wife, Carol, who processes these verification requests against a database they maintain of present and former SEALs.

-Further investigation from Don and Diane into Bush's military history seems to clarify things a bit...
+Further investigation from Don and Diane into Bush's military history seems to clarify things a bit.

 He was in boot camp for 72 days, and never graduated.
 People discharged from military service receive a form number DD-214 which is kept on file by the federal government as proof of their service record.
 These records are not private, [anyone can pull them via a FOIA request](https://holidayfordoc.github.io/dd214.jpg){:target="_blank"}.